jfcere/ngx-markdown/README.md

 ### Component

 You can use `markdown` component to either parse static markdown directly from your html markup, load the content from a remote url using `src` property or bind a variable to your component using `data` property.
+You can get a hook on loading error using `error` output event property.

 ```html
 <!-- static markdown -->